FlooferLand/wplace-art/README.md

 The reference images will update as well due to them being hosted on my Git repo, so its generally just nice to work with.

-*Feel free to contact me at Discord on [AT] flooferland*

-*I also recommend you buy or build Aseprite from source to view the aseprite files.*
+## Contribute art!

+If you'd like to add art to this repository, you can!

+Open up an [issue](https://github.com/FlooferLand/wplace-art/issues) (to ask for it to be added), or a [pull request](https://github.com/FlooferLand/wplace-art/pulls) (to add it yourself).

+Make sure you are *NOT* modifying any markdown *(md)* files yourself as those are automatically generated.

 ## License

 Some of these artworks have no license, some do.
 Always check before using any of them

 View the `LICENSE.md` of each directory respectively, as some are my own works.

+## Other stuff

+*Feel free to contact me at Discord on [AT] flooferland*

+*I also recommend you buy or build Aseprite from source to view the aseprite files.*

 ---